 Again, using analytics can be difficult and time-consuming.
 But then what about live chat?

-I've added an OLARK live chat component to squareflair.com to be that human standing in the corner if needed.
+I've added several live chat solutions to squareflair.com to be that human standing in the corner if needed.

 Today, we're still playing with live chat apps on our site.
-As I write this, I'm testing the differences between DRIFT and GetSiteControl apps, that both integrate with Slack.
-I'll try to post a modern version of this post soon.
+As I write this, I'm testing the differences between DRIFT and CRISP apps, that both integrate with Slack.